Venues Canberra for their work at Exhibition Park in Canberra - 2017 National Finalist: Best Achievement in Venue Management

 Simon Balderstone AM

-Simon is the Founding Director of Ways and Means Consultancy – a consultancy on events, bids, issues management, sustainability and Indigenous programs.
-He was the Founding Chairman (2002-2023) , and is a Founding Director (2002-) of the Australian Himalayan Foundation and was a member of the successful First Australian Mt.
+Simon was Founding Director of Ways and Means Consultancy – a consultancy on events, bids, issues management, sustainability, Indigenous programs and has experience in organising dozens of community events.
+He is the Founding Chairman (2002-2023) , and was a Founding Director (2002-) of the Australian Himalayan Foundation and was a member of the successful First Australian Mt.
 Everest Expedition 1984.

 His career has seen him be a journalist; author; trek guide; Ministerial and Prime Ministerial Senior Adviser, through to Board member (1993-5) and a General Manager at SOCOG (1995-2000); as well as Senior Adviser and Executive Editor/Writer for the successful Tokyo Bid for the 2020 (now 2021) Olympic Games.
 Also,